What are encoders?

 However, the logic to decode gray code is very straightforward and can be done with minimal ladder programming.
 Our Productivity3000, Do-More, and some DirectLOGIC PLCs actually have pre-configured instructions that automatically decode the Gray Code digital inputs into decimal values.
 For more details on Gray Code, universal ladder logic decoding examples, and special Gray Code PLC instructions, see this Technical Note on our Support homepage:

-Our Koyo incremental encoders come with one of several different kinds of electrical outputs: Line Driver, NPN Open Collector, or Push-Pull (Totem Pole).
+Our encoders come with one of several different kinds of electrical outputs: Line Driver, NPN Open Collector, or Push-Pull (Totem Pole).
 A line driver output is a differential signal and requires two unique output wires per channel.
 Typical wire designations are A, A- (A “not”), B, B- (B “not”).
 When channel A is ON, there is a positive voltage between A and A-.
 When channel A is OFF, there is a negative voltage differential between A and A-.
 The magnitude of the voltage differential will be greater than 2.5V.
 The same happens for the B and Z channels.
-Line Driver encoders are very straightforward to wire to Line Driver-equipped PLC or motion controller inputs.
-Each output (A, B, Z) requires two wires, plus two wires for power supply (usually 5VDC).
+Line Driver encoders allow very straightforward wiring to compatible PLC or motion controller inputs.
+Each output (A, B, Z) requires two wires, plus two wires for the power supply (usually 5VDC).
 (Image 3)

 A second output type is an open collector.
 NPN open collector encoders “sink” current from sourcing (PNP) PLC inputs, and require only one wire per channel, plus one 0V (DC common) wire for all the current return.
 An open collector encoder would have A, B, Z, and 0V wires (and a wire for +DC to power the electronics).
 NPN Open Collector (sinking) encoders require the master PLC or motion controller to have PNP (sourcing) inputs.
 Open collector encoders usually accept a wide range of voltage.
 AutomationDirect offers models with ranges of 5–12VDC, 12-24VDC, and 5-30VDC.
 (Image 4)